Eric July: Political activities

 July campaigned for Barack Obama in 2008.
 He now describes himself as an anarcho-capitalist who tries "to get people thinking more critically about things.", He helped found a group called Minorities Seeking Solutions, which he says aims to connect with young black males in particular and help empower them.
 He is a contributor for the Blaze TV network.

+Personal life

+July married his wife, Tori, a.k.a.
+Lady Rippa, in 2021.
+In September 2025, he announced the birth of their first child.